smclacke/minishell/zxy_sarah_notes/SARAH_TD.md

 ------------------------------
 ------------------------------

+------- something not right with printing proc arrs... but think they are being made correctly and there is something wrong with the sort bit for the arrs

 ----- change hd_count and red_count to half for djoy? ask what she needs

------ proc_size || token_count... make sure the correct one is being used and updated per proc node...

 - freee somethings